-Explains phobias, including possible causes and how you can access treatment and support.
-Includes tips for helping yourself, and guidance for friends and family.
+Find information on phobias, including symptoms, causes and how to access treatment and support.
+Get tips for helping yourself, plus guidance for friends and family.

-Phobias can feel different for different people and the symptoms can vary in severity.
-Symptoms involve experiencing intense fear and anxiety when faced with the situation or object that you are afraid of.
-If your phobia is severe, even thinking about the situation or object can trigger these symptoms.
+Generally, the symptoms involve experiencing intense fear and anxiety.
+This occurs in face of the situation or object you're afraid of.
+If your phobia is severe, even thinking about it can trigger symptoms.

-This information was published in March 2017.
-We will revise it in 2020.
+This information was published in February 2021.
+We will revise it in 2024.

 References are available on request.
 If you would like to reproduce any of this information, see our page on permissions and licensing.